BEHIND THE LENS

 EXPRESS YOUR STYLE THROUGH PRINTS

-Prints are always a fun way to express your style.
+For Family Photo Outfits, prints are always a fun way to express your style.
 With so many fun prints to choose from, the world is your oyster – but make sure your print is appropriate.
-Nothing too bright in color, loud or in your face.
+Nothing too bright in color, loud and in your face.
 It will distract from those beautiful faces.
 Instead, choose a small and subtle pattern.
 The other caveat with this is only one person should wear a pattern.
 If everyone is wearing different patterns, it can be really distracting and can clash.
-That means you will have to fight your fiance who has already picked out a plaid shirt for the shoot.
+That means you might have to fight your husband who has already picked out a plaid shirt for the shoot.

 Family & Portrait Photographer Minneapolis, MN | Alexandra Robyn Photo + Design